Skip to main content

 APFC

-This is the oldest access course in Ireland and is designed to prepare matures learners for successful study at university.
+This is the oldest access course in Ireland and is designed to prepare learners for successful study at university.

 Award Name Special Purpose Certificate (Level 6 NFQ)